celestelayne/react-backend-starter-code/README.md

 #### Bonus

+- Link to the [node vanilla javascript movie finder](https://git.generalassemb.ly/layne/node-backend-movie-finder) repo

-- Rewrite the application using a JavaScript MVC library.
+- Rewrite the application using a JavaScript MVC library (This app was written using React/Express/SQL database).
 Include a readme that explains the benefits and any additional challenges students would face learning the library.

+#### Benefits

+- Some of the benefits to using the React frontend library include:

+  > It's a JavaScript framework
+  > It uses a Component structure.
+Everything is broken down into components, allowing you to reuse them throughout the application.
+  > it allows for fast view renders, updating without refreshing the entire page

+- Some of the challenges I have noticed with students learning React is the ability/inability to passwrap their heads around props and state.